Medical Policy: 02.04.56

 PCA3 is a noncoding, prostate tissue specific RNA that is over-expressed in prostate cancer.
 Current assays quantify PCA3 over-expression in post-DRE urine specimens.
 PCA3 appears most useful in determine which patients should undergo repeat biopsy.

-The PHI is a combination of the tPSA, fPSA and proPSA tests.
+The Prostate Health Index ([hi) is a combination of the tPSA, fPSA and proPSA tests.
 The PHI was approved by the FDA in 2012 for use in those with serum PSA values between 4 and 10 ng/mL.

 The 4Kscore test is another combination test that measures free and tPSA, human kallikrein 2 (hK2), and intact PSA and also considers age, DRE results, and prior biopsy status.
 This test reports the percent likelihood of finding high grade (Gleason ≥ 7) cancer on biopsy.

 The panel consensus is that the test can be considered for patients prior to biopsy and for those with prior negative biopsy for men thought to be at higher risk for clinically significant prostate cancer.
 It is important for patients and their urologists to understand, however, that no optimal cut-off threshold has been established for the 4Kscore.
 If a 4Kscore test is performed, the patient and his urologist should discuss the results to decide whether to proceed with a biopsy.

 ConfirmMDx is a tissue based, multiplex epigenetic assay that aims to improve the stratification of men being considered for repeat prostate biopsy.
 Hypermethylation of the promotor regions of GSTP1, APC, and RASSF1 are assessed in core biopsy tissue samples.
 The test, performed in on CLIA-certified laboratory, is not FDA approved.